Code-Institute-Submissions/rpaulnarcis-rpnarcis-milestone2/README.md

 - This project is very exciting with lots of images that tell lots of stories while the untamed beauty of the Caribbean unfoldes right before your eyes.

-It's Not a complicated site at all one can easily pick back up where they left off.
+- It's Not a complicated site at all one can easily pick back up where they left off.

-- On visiting one will definitely want to travel even if the thought did not exist in the mind before.
+- On visiting one will definitely want to travel even if the thought did not exist in their mind before wether it is one of our preexisting packages or a destination of their own choice.

 - Yes one will seldom get tired of visiting as the landscape and array of images and stories are vast.
 #### Further Testing